quantiota/SKA-Genomics/README.md

-# SKA-Genome: Information Geometry of the Human Genome
+# SKA Genome: Information Geometry of the Human Genome

 **Exploring the hidden information architecture of the genome using Structured Knowledge Accumulation (SKA).**